 The successful achievement of the audit plan is dependent on the contribution of the Internal Audit resource and the Council's staff as audit clients.
-I would like to record my appreciation for the involvement and commitment of staff, and for their critical appraisal of our recommendations during the year.
-I would also like to acknowledge the support shown by the Audit and Governance Committee in the delivery of our Plan.
+I would like to record my appreciation for the involvement and commitment of those involved.